 Residence life is an integral part of the Susquehanna experience.
-Approximately 80 percent of Susquehanna students live in university housing.
+More than 80 percent of Susquehanna students live in university housing.
 A broad range of living options is available, including traditional residence halls, four halls dedicated to first-year students, living-learning housing, a scholars’ house, an international house and a number of general upper-class residence halls.
 Other options include the West Village suite-style residence halls; the Sassafras Complex, featuring suites, apartments and townhouses for upper-class students; Liberty Alley, a small apartment complex (no board plan required); the 18th Street Commons, a large complex of townhouses (no board plan required); and several small university-owned houses located adjacent to the campus.

 The director of residence life and civic engagement, as well as four professional staff members, live on campus and oversee residential programs and services.
 Residence halls are directly supervised by a staff of trained upper-class students.
 Aikens Hall, March Hall, the 18th Street Commons and the Scholars’ House have faculty-in-residence apartments for faculty and their families, who serve as resources to the residential community.
 Faculty-in-residence facilitate special programming within the residence halls that extends learning to an out-of-classroom experience.

 University residence hall rooms include beds, desks and chairs, dressers, cable television access, and wireless Internet.
 Students must supply their own sheets, blankets, pillows, pillowcases and towels.